Minneapolis Lawyers for Nurses

 Frequently Asked Questions

-I have received Allegations against me from my licensing Board.
+I have received allegations against me from my licensing Board.
 Am I required to respond?

 Can I get a copy of the Board’s file or the original complaint against me?
 Can I find out who filed the complaint?